Welcome! Wondering more about who I am?

-Continuing in the theme of transportation, I was also part of the citizen’s advisory panel for the CRD Pedestrian and Cycling Master Plan, which is received but still in the works.
+Continuing in the theme of transportation, I was also part of the citizen’s advisory panel for the CRD Pedestrian and Cycling Master Plan, now finally adopted in 2015.
 I do a fair amount of volunteering around town for various events, so you may have seen me there as well.
-In fact, I worked for three years on the Luminara Lantern Festival put on by the Inter-Cultural Association of Greater Victoria, as Production Coordinator in 2010 and Event Site Management in 2011.
+In fact, I worked for three years on the Luminara Lantern Festival put on by the Inter-Cultural Association of Greater Victoria, as Production Coordinator in 2010 and Event Site Management from 2011 onwards.

 What else have I done?

 I have a fairly extensive background in the IT industry, and I worked in IT for a few years after I finished my Network Administration (Honours) Diploma at CDI in 2004.
 During that time I also got involved in the Ubuntu project, where I was asked to sit a 2-year term on their Community Council, one of the two governing bodies of the project.
 I was a co-author of the Prentice Hall-published Official Ubuntu Book for the first 6 editions from 2006 to 2011.
 Because of my love of geography and Open Source, I decided to run for and sat on the OpenStreetMap Foundation Board during 2007-8 and have been involved in that project for several years.

 Head over to my contact page and drop me an email or give me a phone call.